 The Doom Slayer's active ability is Berserk.
 Upon activation, the Doom Slayer enters a berserk state for 6 seconds, only being able to attack his enemies with bare hands, but his damage output increases dramatically.
 If the ability is used during this state, Doom will lunge at his enemy with a massive blow.

 - Call-Back: Every one of his skins are a call back to the armour worn by older Doomguys of his franchise.
-This includes Doom 1 & 2, Doom 3, and of all things, Doom from Quake III.
+This includes Doom 1 and 2, Doom 3, and of all things, Doom from Quake III.

 - Crazy-Prepared: Doom Slayer's "Arena" skin includes one foot ornament called "Combat Knife", used "for last-ditch efforts" as well as a helmet with laser sightings and an armband filled with Shotgun shells.
 All of that for display, obviously.